-The following simplified examples (which include fractional portions of New Notes for purposes of the examples) illustrate a hypothetical U.S. holder's calculation of its adjusted tax basis in the New Notes received on the exchange date.
-Given our determination that the issue price of the New Notes is greater than the face amount of the New Notes (see line 19 below), the examples assume that the fair market value and the issue price of the New Notes is greater than their face amount.
+The following simplified examples (which include fractional portions of New Notes for purposes of the examples) illustrate a hypothetical U.S. holder's calculation of its adjusted tax basis in the New Notes received in an exchange treated as a recapitalization on the exchange date.
+Given our determination that the issue price of the New Notes is greater than the face amount of the New Notes (see response to line 19 below), the examples assume that the fair market value and the issue price of the New Notes is greater than their face amount.
 The examples below use simplified numbers and assumptions, are for illustrative purposes only, and do not purport to fully describe the actual facts or tax consequences that may apply to a particular holder.
 Holders should consult their own tax advisers regarding the particular tax consequences of the Exchange to them.